Big Rib River

 Detailed Overview

-- Upstream of Hwy M: Likely navigable paddling, I just don’t know much more.
+- Upstream of Cty M: Likely navigable paddling, I just don’t know much more.

-- Hwy M to Lemke Drive: 4.5 miles.
+- Cty M to Lemke Drive: 4.5 miles.
 An unknown prospect…might be interesting.
 Could be some downed trees.

-- Silver Fox Road to Hwy F/Amco Park: 3.3 Miles.
+- Silver Fox Road to Cty F/Amco Park: 3.3 Miles.
 A pleasant section with some light rapids.

-- Amco Park to Hwy A: 4.5 miles.
-Slower than upstream sections but pleasant and wooded with some small outcrops.
-A good intro paddle to the Big Rib.
-Reviewed May 2018.
+- Amco Park to Cty A: 4.5 miles.
+Slower than upstream sections but pleasant and wooded with a few small outcrops.

 Not listed are several of the Big Rib tributaries.
-The most interesting one is Black Creek running from Erbach Park/Athens to Meridian Road (5.8 miles).
+The most interesting one is Black Creek, running from Erbach Park/Athens to Meridian Road (5.8 miles).
 This contains neat boulder gardens and rocky gorges but could also have unknown hazards.
-This creek has been paddled before with the most popular section being a whitewater stretch by Athens per Rick Kark.
+This creek has been paddled before, with the most popular section being a whitewater stretch by Athens per reviewer Rick Kark.
 Also reviewed by AmericanWhitewater.org.
+The Little Rib River should be partially navigable by the mouth as part of a round trip, but if you go too far upstream, you'll likely face logjams.